-- Data availability: The wireless sensor network deployed in the pilots must guarantee the data provision regarding the entirety of the examined performance metrics for the spaces and periods of interest.
-Considering the environmental nature of the metrics, a year of historic values is a prerequisite in order to address the fluctuations due to the weather conditions (e.g., heating/cooling period) - Data quality: Faulty equipment prone to malfunctions and connection losses may generate inaccurate, incomplete or inconsistent data which is high likely to hinder the profile extraction.
-Low data quality is minimized through specialised cleansing algorithms delivered within Hypertech's solution (T3.1).
+• Data availability: The wireless sensor network deployed in the pilots must guarantee the data provision regarding the entirety of the examined performance metrics for the spaces and periods of interest.
+Considering the environmental nature of the metrics, a year of historic values is a prerequisite address the fluctuations due to the weather conditions (e.g., heating/cooling period)

-• Applicability: A personalised profile definition is not relevant for the entirety of the performance metrics.
+- Data quality: Faulty equipment prone to malfunctions and connection losses may generate inaccurate, incomplete or inconsistent data which is high likely to hinder the profile extraction.
+Low data quality is minimized through specialised cleansing algorithms delivered within Hypertech's solution (T3.1). - Applicability: A personalised profile definition is not relevant for the entirety of the performance metrics.
 Many environmental parameters governing the human wellbeing are not perceived by the occupants (such as toxic gas concentrations).
 Inference on these parameters cannot be performed on the user's point of view.

 A hybrid methodology is employed for the boundary determination of thermal and visual comfort based both on static and dynamic elements.
-If it's feasible, the comfort profiling engine is utilised.
+For feasible cases, the comfort profiling engine is utilised.
 In any other case, building code boundaries obtained from the literature are implemented.
 Regarding occupant's wellbeing, the corresponding boundaries are obtained directly from European and national standards.

 Based on the outcome of the analysis on the HC&W indicators, the engine concerns specific aspects related to the thermal and visual comfort.
 Regarding the remaining aspects, various European and national frameworks/standards were examined in order to identify proposed limits and methodologies suitable for inclusion in the comfort and wellbeing assessment.
 According to the literature findings, Level(s) framework was heavily considered which is a common European framework for evaluating the sustainability of buildings (both commercial and residential).
-Other standards and frameworks have also been considered and they are discussed in the respective KPI sections.
+Other standards and frameworks have also been considered and they are presented in the respective KPI sections.

-Level(s) has been constituted on the basis of European harmonised standards and delivers several core indicators [2] to be applied from the first stages of a building's design to the end of its life.
-Hence, this framework can be used both to report the existing situation and improve the performance of the building.
+Level(s) has been constituted on the basis of European harmonised standards and delivers several core indicators [2] To be applied from the as-designed to as-operated phase of a building.
+Hence, this framework can be used to report the existing situation and improve the performance of the building.
 Level(s) is based on six macro - objectives presented in Table 1.